99th Infantry Division (United States): Combat chronicle

 The Intelligence and Reconnaissance Platoon, 394th Infantry Regiment, 99th Division was the most decorated platoon for a single action of World War II.
 During the first morning of the Battle of the Bulge, they defended a key road junction in the vicinity of the Losheim Gap.
 Led by 20-year-old Lieutenant Lyle Bouck Jr., they delayed the advance of the 1st SS Panzer Division, the spearhead of the entire German 6th Panzer Army, for nearly 20 hours.
-In a long fight with about 500 men of the 1st Battalion, 9th Fallschirmjaeger Regiment, 3rd Fallschirmjaeger Division, the 18 men of the platoon along with four artillery observers inflicted between 60 to more than 100 casualties on the Germans.
+In a long fight with about 500 men of the 1st Battalion, 9th Fallschirmjaeger Regiment, 3rd Fallschirmjaeger Division, the 18 men of the platoon along with four artillery observers inflicted between 60 and more than 100 casualties on the Germans.
 The platoon seriously disrupted the entire German Sixth Panzer Army's schedule of attack along the northern edge of the offensive.
 At dusk on 16 December, after virtually no sleep during the preceding night and a full day of almost non-stop combat, with only a few rounds of ammunition remaining, about 50 German paratroopers finally flanked and captured the remaining 19 soldiers.
 Two men who had been sent on foot to regimental headquarters to seek reinforcements were later captured.
 Fourteen of the 18 platoon members were wounded, while only one soldier, a member of the artillery observation team, was killed.

 Because the unit's radios had been destroyed, the soldiers captured, and the rapid subsequent German advance, U.S. Army commanders did not know about the unit's success at slowing the German advance, or even if they had been captured or killed.
 The platoon members were not recognized for their courageous deeds for thirty-seven years.
 On 25 October 1981, the entire platoon was recognized with a Presidential Unit Citation.
 Every member of the platoon was decorated, which included four Distinguished Service Crosses, five Silver Stars and ten Bronze Stars with "V" devices signifying awards for valor in combat.